-means in respect of Observation Date(t):
+means in respect of an Observation Date(t):

-(1) provided no Intraday Restrike Event has previously occurred on such Observation Date(t), the closing price of the PR Index on the immediately preceding Observation Date, subject to the adjustments and provisions of the Conditions;
+- (1) provided no Intraday Restrike Event has previously occurred on such Observation Date (t), the decrease at any Calculation Time of the Underlying Stock price by 15% or more compared with the relevant Underlying Stock Price $\mathbf{iS}{\mathbf{IR}(0)}$ as of such Calculation Time. - (2) if k Intraday Restrike Events have occurred on the relevant Intraday Restrike Date, the decrease at any Calculation Time of the Underlying Stock price by 15% or more compared with the relevant Underlying Stock Price $iS{IR(k)}$ as of such Calculation Time.

-or

-(2) if k Intraday Restrike Events have occurred on the relevant Intraday Restrike Date, $IPR{IR(k)}$.